SoftwareBrothers/adminjs-dev/docs-src/tutorials/custom-dashboard.md

-By default AdminBro comes with the simple dashboard.
+By default AdminBro comes with a simple dashboard.
 You can easily modify it by adding some widgets.

 ### how to change default dashboard